 This page provides information about using private IP with Cloud SQL.
 For step-by-step instructions for configuring a Cloud SQL instance to use private IP, see Configuring private IP.

-You can use private services access to connect to:
+You use private services access to connect to Cloud SQL instances:

-Cloud SQL resources with access to a VPC network.
+From internal sources with access to your VPC network.

-You can connect through private IP from any region.
-You can also connect through Shared VPCs between projects.
+You can connect to private IP addresses across regions.
+You can also connect using a Shared VPC between projects.